carigokva/Project3-Product-Sales-Analysis-Data-Visualization/README.md

 ## Transaction Volume increased upon the introduction of new product categories
 * The new product categories (Accessories and Bike) brought small revenue gains on their sales alone.
-* Total number of transactions spiked from 2013 onwards.
+* Total number of transactions spiked from 2013 onwards, which coincides with the introduction of new product categories.
 Average monthly transactions from 2011 to 2013 is 229, and 1,774 for 2013 to 2014.
 This results to 674% increase in the average monthly transactions.
 * The spike was primarily driven by Accessories purchases which is attributed to 81.6% of the total transactions in 2013.